INTERACTIVE MAP: Track all reported coronavirus cases in the world

-EVANSVILLE, Ind.
-(WFIE) - Case numbers and death tolls continue to rise as the novel coronavirus COVID-19 continues to sweep the globe.
+(WAFB) - Case numbers and death tolls keep rising as the novel coronavirus, or COVID-19, sweeps the globe.

 An interactive map provided by the Johns Hopkins Center for Systems Science and Engineering is very useful when tracking the numbers.